patricklague/ConfBuster/README.md

    ```sh
  export PATH=$PATH:/full-path-here/ConfBuster/
    ```
- PyMOL and OpenBabel should also be included in your $PATH.
+ PyMOL and Open Babel should also be included in your $PATH.
 If you want to install them locally, you should change the headers of the ConfBuster scripts to add their correct absolute paths.

 # ConfBuster tools
 - **ConfBuster-Single-Molecule-Minimization**